aimanraz/data-analysis/README.md

 # List of Data Analysis Project
 # [Data Star @ CADS Capstone Project: Customer Analysis](https://github.com/aimanraz/datastar_capstone.git)
-This repo will update soon.
+This repo will be updated soon.

 # [2021 Chicago Crime Analysis](https://github.com/aimanraz/cgo-crm-analysis.git)
 This time we will use actual-world data to answer a set of questions regarding the dataset.
 Arent ya curious, detective?
 Let's trespass the barrier tape.